A local Lorentzian Ferrand-Obata theorem for conformal vector fields: The Cartan geometry framework and Gromov's Stratification

 It is a smooth quadric hypersurface of ${\bf RP}^{n+1}$ that naturally inherits a conformal class $[g_{1,n-1}]$ of Lorentzian signature from the ambient quadratic form on $\BR^{2,n}$.
 It is diffeomorphic to ${\bf S}^1 \times_\iota {\bf S}^{n-1}$, where $\iota$ is inversion on both factors.
 By construction, there is a transitive conformal action of the group $G = \PO(2,n)$ on $\Ein$, and in fact $\Conf(\Ein,[g_{1,n-1}]) \cong G$.

-Thus, $\Ein$ is a compact, conformally homogeneous space, identified with $G/P$, where $P$ is the parabolic subgroup of $G$ stabilizing an isotropic line in $\BR^{2,n}$.
-It has been known since \'E. Cartan that in dimension $n \geq 3$, each conformal Lorentzian structure defines a unique Cartan geometry infinitesimally modeled on $\Ein$ in the following sense.
+Now $\Ein$ is a compact, conformally homogeneous space, identified with $G/P$, where $P$ is the parabolic subgroup of $G$ stabilizing an isotropic line in $\BR^{2,n}$.
+It was proved by \'E. Cartan that in dimension $n \geq 3$, each conformal Lorentzian structure defines a unique Cartan geometry infinitesimally modeled on $\Ein$ in the following sense.